umgbhalla/dotfiles/README.md

 #### Basic Networking <a name="basic-networking-freebsd"></a>
 - Use `sysctl net.wlan.devices` to determine your wifi device name.
 Mine is `iwm0`.
   Then enable the device in your `/etc/rc.conf`.
 In this example I will use `iwm0`.
-  You will additionally need to use `vi` since it is the only editor installed by default.
+  You will additionally need to use either `ee` or `vi` text editors since they are the only editors installed by default.
   ```
   # wifi
   wlans_iwm0="wlan0"